Should I Induce Vomiting if I Take Too Much Caffeine

 I feel shaky, my left side under my breast is kind of hurting, not real bad but enough to make me nervous.
 Also I feel like I have crawling sensations in my legs.
 Very weird.

-Instead of inducing vomitting, the more effective way to address this is to drink plenty of water.
+Instead of inducing vomiting, the more effective way to address this is to drink plenty of water.
 After a few minutes, you will notice that you are urinating more often and the caffeine will go with that.
-Vomitting won't really be able to bring out all the caffeine in your body and it will just make you feel sick.
+Vomiting won't really be able to bring out all the caffeine in your body and it will just make you feel sick.

 - If you have problems with any of these steps, ask a question for more help, or post in the comments section below.